DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 ### Step 3 - Create the import material and encrypt it for the import

 Now, where is our key material?
-Usually key material will come from an enterprise HSM or other key management system in the company that generates the key.
+Usually key material will come from an enterprise HSM or other key management system in the company that would be in charge of generating the keys.
-For the workshop we will generate it with the OpenSSL library directly in our instance with the following command:
+For the workshop, we will generate the keys with the OpenSSL library directly in our instance.
+Using the following command:

 ```
 $ openssl rand -out genkey.bin 32